George II of Georgia: Deposition

 George II's wavering character and incompetent political decisions coupled with the Seljuk yoke brought the Kingdom of Georgia into a profound crisis which climaxed in the aftermath of a disastrous earthquake that struck Georgia in 1088.
 In 1089, George handed over the crown to his vigorous sixteen-year-old son David.
 This changeover is shrouded in mystery and is mentioned only in passing in the Georgian chronicles.
 All that is recorded is that George crowned his son as king with his own hands, after which he disappears from the chronicle.
 He was most probably forced by his nobles, in a palace coup masterminded by the powerful minister Bishop Giorgi Chkondideli, to abdicate in favor of David.
 George is mentioned in prayers dated to 1103 as "king of kings, and caesar of all the East and West", suggesting that he was still alive and given some titles by his reigning son, but exercised no real power.

 Family

-George II married Elene, and they had an only son: